BlueMona/ui-library/contribute.md

 # Contributing

-Anyone member of the PeerioTechnologies organization can commit directly to this repo.
+Any member of the PeerioTechnologies organization can commit directly to this repo.
 Ideally, though, all changes to the repo are done via branching and pull requests, so that maintainers/contributors can be notified of the changes that are being made.

 ## Testing